-\ NFDA 2015, General Price List Survey.
+- NFDA 2015, General Price List Survey. - NFDA 2015, General Price List Survey.

-NFDA 2015, General Price List Survey. \ Age limits vary.
+Age limits vary.
 Plan may vary by state and age.
 Contact us for details on rates, benefits, limitations and exclusions.
 Colonial Penn Life Insurance Company is not licensed in and does not solicit business in the state of New York.
 Residents of New York will receive information from Bankers Conseco Life Insurance Company, Jericho, NY.
 An insurance agent may contact you.
 Group Policy Form No 12-82-043, Individual Policy Form Series 23-82-045 or 15-82-020.
+Individual Policy Form Series 12-82-045 or 15-82-020.